balintbiro/Oryctolagus_cuniculus_numts/README.md

 - results

 The alignments were performed with LASTAL.
-The codes are mainly written in Python (3.7.10) but some of the visualizations are done in R.
+The codes are mainly written in Python (3.7.10).

 Used Python packages (with version number if it is available):
 - os